 10. Try the following home remedies

-Various home remedies have been shown anecdotally to improve the health of nails.
+Various home remedies have been shown anecdotally to strengthen the nails.
 However, when trying these remedies, keep in mind that they are not backed by scientific evidence.

 Since the remedies are generally safe, you can use them as an adjunct to other self-care measures and see if they work for you.